 Since 1911, the church at Fourth Avenue and St. Paul street has played an active role in the community of Kamloops, initially as Fourth Avenue Methodist and, since 1925, as Kamloops United Church.

 Kamloops institutions such as the Food Bank, the Farmer’s Market and R.A.F.T.
 (Refugees and Friends Together) are examples of community collaborations with origins involving members of the KUC community.

 As our culture and world change, more and more people are seeking some form of spiritual grounding beyond organized religion.
 In an age of internet and virtual connections, the need for community and belonging is great.
-Frederick Buechner has said that God calls individuals and churches to that intersection where their gifts and strengths meet the needs of the community and world.
-The idea of being a Centre for Community and Spiritual Discovery arose after several groups, and then the KUC congregation as a whole, discerned its future path by engaging more deeply with the Kamloops community.
+Frederick Buechner has said that “God calls individuals and churches to that intersection where their gifts and strengths meet the needs of the community and world”.
+The idea of being a Centre for Community and Spiritual Discovery arose after several groups and then the KUC congregation as a whole, discerned its future path by engaging more deeply with the Kamloops community.

-“Discovery Circle“ has been mandated with visioning and implementing KUC as a centre: planning programs, ensuring hospitality, and overseeing the development of a Centre in the next few years.
+“Discovery Circle“ has been mandated with visioning and implementing KUC as a centre: planning programs, ensuring hospitality, and overseeing the development of KUC as “a Centre for Community and Spiritual Discovery“.